Essential Fabric Quality Reports for Bulk Cutting Approval of Fabrics

 • Now put the fabric in the washing machine or Dry Cleaning.

-• Dry the sample as per specified method.
+• Dry the sample as per the specified method.
 It can either be Line Dry or Flat Dry or Tumble Dry.

 • To find the dimensional change read the Shrinkage/Stretch on 3 points on the Wrap side and 3 points on Weft Side.

-• Get the mean value of wrap-wise and weft wise readings to get the Accurate Shrinkage or Stretch.
+• Get the mean value of wrap-wise and weft-wise readings to get the Accurate Shrinkage or Stretch.

-If you don’t have a shrinkage template then you can calculate the shrinkage or gain as directed in Equations 1 and 2 by marking fabric with help of a simple scale.
+If you don’t have a shrinkage template then you can calculate the shrinkage or gain as directed in Equations 1 and 2 by marking fabric with the help of a simple scale.

 Fabric shrinkage testing samples